TasneemHegazy/CloudPressHub-Deploy/README.md

 ### 6. Monitor Deployment

 Head to the "Actions" tab in your GitHub repository to monitor the workflow in action.
 You'll see details of each workflow run, and if anything comes up, the workflow will let you know!

-## Welcome New Contributors Workflow

-This repository also includes a workflow to welcome new contributors when they open new issues or pull requests.
-You can use this workflow as is, or customize it to suit your project's welcome message.

-Whenever new issues or pull requests are opened, the workflow will send a welcome message to contributors.

-Feel free to explore the workflows in this repository, adapt them to your specific project requirements, and make the most of automated deployments and contributor engagement.

 ## Welcome New Contributors Workflow 👋